 - No remand for the sack of cooperation which police.

 - The magistrate shall always give reasons for the grant of remand and adjournment.

 Police Report Or Challan

-7 Columns Of Police Report Or Challan
+No. of Columns in Police Report or Challan

+There are 7 columns in the police challan.
 This report is made on a prescribed form bearing seven columns which are approved by the provincial government this form includes:

 - Name of the person who submits the report and name of the aggrieved party.

 - Absconder who is nominated In FIR but could not be arrested and a person who is found innocent by the police